Yardie83/ChatProgram/README.md

 Java FX GUI

-To run run the application from the Chat Program class, then change the isServer boolean to false and run the application again
+To run: Run the application from the ChatProgram class, then change the isServer boolean to false and run the application again